 But three cats also means a lot more kitty poo and a lot less room in bed at night!

 Tell us a little bit about why you decided to adopt them?

-After several months of contacting shelters and rescue organizations, we found a nine-month-old kitten who had been relinquished by her former family because they weren’t able to provide the care she needed.
+After several months of contacting shelters and rescue organizations, we found a nine-month-old kitten who had been relinquished by her former family because they weren’t able to provide her with the care she needed.

-She came home the day after Christmas, underweight, and extremely timid.
+She came home with us the day after Christmas, underweight, and extremely timid.

 But with a little time, and a lot of love, she showed us what a sweet and silly girl she was.

 We named her Kemosabe, which means faithful friend.